Ayza69420/Pygame-editor/README.md

 *C = Clear Data*
 *E = Create New Rect*
 *R = Remove Rect*
-*T = Create text (This won't create text if your mouse is on an existing text, instead edit it)*
+*T = Create text (This won't create text if you select on an existing text and hover over it, instead edit it)*

 ***TEXT CONTROL HOTKEYS***